 - In practice, "oil exhaustion" is relative for a plethora of reasons:

-- First, when Hubbert Peak Theory had been devised in 1956, conventional drilling recovery rates were miserable, maybe 5-10 percent of the oil in ground, while modern post-1970s drilling technology recovers 25-35 percent and newest and costliest drilling maybe 65 percent.
-This means an oilfield regarded as exhausted during Marion K. Hubbert's life may be producing nowadays just fine.
+- First, when Hubbert Peak Theory had been devised in 1956, conventional drilling recovery rates were miserable, maybe 5-10 percent of the oil in the ground, while modern post-1970s drilling technology recovers 25-35 percent, and the newest and costliest drilling maybe 65 percent.
+This means an oilfield regarded as exhausted during Marion K. Hubbert's life may be producing just fine nowadays.

-- Second, the true amount of recoverable oil in the ground is just as relative, since exploration is permanently underway, and therefore oil reserves (as opposed to resources - total recoverable oil, regardless economics) have always increased in most oil-producing countries.
-Venezuela produces oil ever since 1907 and despite the gigantic exports in the modern days the oil reserves tripled from 2010 to 2012 just because a larger amount of extra heavy oil become recoverable.
+- Second, the true amount of recoverable oil in the ground is just as relative, since exploration is permanently underway, and therefore oil reserves (as opposed to resources - total recoverable oil, regardless of economics) have always increased in most oil-producing countries.
+Venezuela has produced oil ever since 1907, and despite the gigantic exports in the modern days, their oil reserves tripled from 2010 to 2012 just because a larger amount of extra heavy oil became recoverable.

-- Technically, ways to produce liquid fuels from gas or coal do exist and resulting product is costly, but within reasonable limits.
-And there is really much coal on Earth.
-And even after coal exhaustion, there are ways to produce liquid fuels from biomass (for example, growing oil-producing algae), that are in development even now, so-called biodiesel.
+- Technically, there are ways to produce liquid fuels from gas or coal; the resulting product is costly, but within reasonable limits.
+And there is really a lot of coal on Earth.
+And even after coal exhaustion, there are ways to produce liquid fuels from biomass (for example growing oil-producing algae) that are in development even now, so-called biodiesel.